 The main reason for the presence of killer whales in this area is the bluefin tuna – the basis of their diet.
 Killer whales follow the migration of tuna, which seasonally moves from the cold waters of the North Atlantic south to the Mediterranean Sea.
 Every year, in spring, tens of thousands of tuna cross the Strait of Gibraltar towards the Mediterranean Sea to reproduce.
 When spawning ends in late summer, the tuna, together with their young, travel the same route again, this time towards the Atlantic.
 And there again, killer whales are waiting.
 They can cover a distance of 120 miles a day at a speed of 6 knots to catch their prey.

 The migration route of the tuna coincides with the area where the killer whales are.
 In spring, when the tuna crosses the Strait of Gibraltar, the most orca attacks on yachts are recorded in this area.
-In late summer and autumn, together with the tuna migrating north, the killer whales move north as well along the coast of the Iberian Peninsula, all the way to the Bay of Biscay.
+In late summer and autumn, together with the tuna migrating north, the killer whales move north as well.
+They travel along the coast of the Iberian Peninsula, all the way to the Bay of Biscay.
 And then there are more attacks in the north.
-In 2023, for the first time, episodic attacks were recorded on the Mediterranean side – previously, killer whales did not cross the Strait of Gibraltar.
+In 2023, for the first time, episodic attacks were recorded on the Mediterranean side.
+Previously, killer whales did not cross the Strait of Gibraltar.
+Same happened in spring 2025.

 How to recognize a killer whale?